danielmeint/nextdnsctl/README.md

 **Disclaimer**: This is an unofficial tool, not affiliated with NextDNS.
 Built by a user, for users.

 ## Features
-- Bulk add/remove domains to the NextDNS denylist.
+- Bulk add/remove domains to the NextDNS denylist and allowlist.
-- Import domains from a file or URL to the denylist.
+- Import domains from a file or URL to the denylist and allowlist.
 - List all profiles to find their IDs.
-- More to come: allowlist support, full config sync, etc.
+- More to come: full config sync, etc.

 ## Installation
 1. Install Python 3.6+.